Is Meyer's Parrot Good for First-Time Owners?

 Training Milestones for Meyer's Parrot

-Successful training for Meyer's Parrot respects this species's intermediate trainability profile and natural friendly tendencies.
+Meyer's Parrot training lands when the session design maps to the intermediate profile and the natural friendly instincts.
 Weeks one through four: focus on establishing trust and learning your Meyer's Parrot's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Meyer's Parrot owners should expect the training journey to require patience given this species's intermediate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources